MariosLevi/GIF-Maker/README.md

 ## Installation
-Clone this repo and type bellow command in your favorite command line terminal
+Clone this repo and type below command in your favorite command line terminal

 ```bash
 pip install requirements.txt